 - Any course not at bachelor level (this includes courses at master and PhD level and courses taken as part of an AP degree or 'HD 1. del').
 These courses will not be included in your assessment

-- A motivational essay for programmes that don't use motivational essays in the selection process
+- A personal statement for programmes that don't use personal statements in the selection process

 - A CV

 - Recommendation letters from professors or employers

 - Improving an already passed English test (taken within the last two years)